On highly regular strongly regular graphs: Point graphs of partial quadrangles

-A \emph{partial linear space of order $(s,t)$} (short $\pls(s,t)$) is an incidence structure $(\mathscr{P},\mathscr{L},I)$ with the following properties: {PLS\arabic{enumi}} \begin{enumerate}\settowidth{\labelwidth}{(PLS3.)} \item every line is incident with the same number $s+1$ of points, \item every point is incident with the same number $t+1$ of lines, \item through any two distinct points goes at most one line, \end{enumerate} If two lines $p$ and $q$ of a partial linear space intersect each other, then we denote the unique point of intersection by $p\cap q$.
+In the following we restrict our attention to so-called partial linear spaces: \begin{definition} A \emph{partial linear space of order $(s,t)$} (short $\pls(s,t)$) is an incidence structure $(\mathscr{P},\mathscr{L},I)$ with the following properties: \begin{enumerate}[label=PLS\arabic*.,ref=PLS\arabic*] \item every line is incident with the same number $s+1$ of points, \item every point is incident with the same number $t+1$ of lines, \item through any two distinct points goes at most one line, \end{enumerate} \end{definition} If two lines $p$ and $q$ of a partial linear space intersect each other, then we denote the unique point of intersection by $p\cap q$.

-We are interested in partial linear spaces because there are interesting classes of partial linear spaces whose point graphs are strongly regular graphs.
-Two such classes we will define in the sequel: